vurmux/gorynych/README.rst

 Dependencies
 ============

-Gorynych is tested to work under Python 3.4, but it should also work with Python 3.2-3.5.
+Gorynych is designed to work under Python >=3.4.

 The required dependencies for this package are: